krishkhatrii/StudyNAV/README.md

 # StudyNAV
 Object Oriented Programming Assignment

-To run the application, download all files, and run the main method present in Main.java Some datafields have already been modified; to change it, you can do so by running the application itself.
+To run the application, download all files, and run the main method present in Main.java.
+Some datafields have already been modified; to change it, you can do so by running the application itself.

 OOPS ASSIGNMENT DONE BY-